Vulcan-Logic/Vulcan-Logic/README.md

 Having studied statistics, I developed an interest in data science which led me to the Data Science specialization programme conducted by John Hopkins University and
 Coursera.
 This gave me skills in R programming and using markdown for hypertext documents.
 Data Science is incomplete without machine and deep learning, reading for which introduced me to Python, a programming language I have come to appreciate and admire.
 I was accepted into the Junior Web Development programme coducted by Academy Xi and Generation Australia.
 This programme has been extremely beneficial for me.
-Apart from increasing my HTML5, CSS3, JavaScript and Agile skills, I have improved upon impportant behaviourial and soft skills like Communication, Collaboration, Adapatability and Personal Responsibility.
+Apart from increasing my HTML5, CSS3, JavaScript and Agile skills, I have improved upon important behaviourial and soft skills like Communication, Collaboration, Adapatability and Personal Responsibility.
 Apart from the Junior Web Development programme, I also have certificates from Udacity & Coursera in various web development technologies like REACT, Node.js and Flask.
 ### Repositories in this GitHub A/C.
 This account host repositories for many projects that I have done.